 Beating the competition requires specific steps.
 You first have to follow the steps of your competitors and make a competition analysis.
 Then you have to ensure you know your market broadly, as well as your target audience.
 Finally, think of ways you can differentiate your business, either by narrowing down your niche or including additional offers.

 Remember, you always have to make your services better than the existing ones.
 Many passionate people like you are actively working every day towards their businesses to improve them.
-Finding ways to differentiate and include services that your competitors have neglected is crucial for your success.
+Finding ways to differentiate and include services that your competitors have neglected is crucial for you to succeed.

 Enrich your knowledge and become qualified